rudald/expandedTableViewIOSSwift/README.md

   2. Section headers + rows

-    a) extend the ExpandableTableView class
+    a) Add ExpandableTableView.swift file to your project and subclass your class by ExpandableTableView class

     b) override methods